amirrajan/survivingtheappstore/manuscript/developer-logs.md

 More related info on how to do promo code give aways in: Finding Your Community

-#Feb 7, 2014: A Hail Mary to Cara Ellison
+#Day 246 - Feb 7, 2014: A Hail Mary to Cara Ellison

 I was down to my last 15 codes.
 I reached out to Cara Ellison on Twitter about getting A Dark Room in front of people that may write